-- Meet with an academic advisor at least three times during that semester. - 2.
-Limit their enrollment as described in the student's plan of help.
-A study skills class is strongly recommended. - 3.
-Obtain a grade of "C" or better for each class in which they are enrolled.
+- Meet with the same designated advisor at least three times during that semester. - Limit their enrollment as described in the student's plan of help.
+A Study Skills class is strongly recommended. - Obtain a grade of "C" or better for each class in which they are enrolled.